DESVJ/DESVJ-Platformer_Arnau_Miquel/README.md

 * Load the previous state with F6.

+* Show Debui UI with F8.

 * Show colliders and pathfinding with F9.

 * God Mode with F10.

 * Enable/Disable FPS cap to 30 with F11.

+Apart from these keys and debug keys you can open and close the console with º and use these commands:

+* list - that will show you all the available commands.

+* god_mode - (also godmode or god mode) - that will activate or deactivate god mode.

+* quit - that will quit the game.

+* FPS <integer between 30 and 120> - (also fps or Fps) - that will change the limit FPS cap to that number.

+* map <name of map> - that will change the map to the one given.

 ## Authors
 * Arnau Falgueras Garcia de Atocha